Assisted Living Abuse & Neglect Lawsuits

 Frequent Injuries Resulting in a Lawsuit vs. the Assisted Living Facility

-Certainly, there is no exhaustive list of injuries which rule in or out a potential case.
-However, below is a ‘cheat sheet’ of the most common assisted living injuries that end up being accepted by our firm.
+There is no exhaustive list of injuries that rule in or out a potential case.
+However, below is a “cheat sheet” of the most common assisted living injuries that end up being accepted by our firm.

 - Resident falls resulting in broken bones.